If you are looking at removing tattoos we can help you ring us now

 Laser tattoo removal aftercare instructions

 Customers may experience scabs or blisters forming on the top layer of the derma, within or around the treated area.
 This looks like a bubble but it is important that you don’t burst your blisters as it can result in an infection.
 Blisters are in fact your body’s way of protecting your derma from bacteria.
-The blistering can last around 3-5 days, but if it there is severe discomfort its best to contact your doctor and let us know.
+The blistering can last around 3-5 days, but if there is severe discomfort it’s best to contact your doctor and let us know.

 Experiencing redness directly after a laser tattoo removal session is normal as your skin is still very sensitive.
 It is caused by pinpoint bleeding within the derma and can last up to 72 hours.
 If you start to see excessive amounts of blood, however, it is best to see a doctor and let us know.
 Avoid exercise and keep the skin under your dressing dry by patting off any sweat or water.
-If you’re redness does not seem to be getting better within 7 to 10 days, see your doctor and contact us to let us know.
+If your redness does not seem to be getting better within 7 to 10 days, see your doctor and contact us to let us know.

 Crusting, dryness and scabbing

 Once the blisters have subsided, it is common to see crusting, dryness or scabbing start to form.
 Don’t pick at it.
 It’s best to leave your derma to heal on its own to avoid irritating it further.
 Remember to keep the area clean and dry and avoid sun exposure.

 There is a risk of infection, if suspect an infection forming.
 Wash with mild soap and apply hydrocortisone cream.
 Please seek medical assistance right away.
 Infections are characterised by increasing redness and pain.
 You may even start to notice a discharge of pus coming from a deep lesion within the derma.

 In very rare cases there may be some scar tissue forming, in most cases that can be addressed with other treatments.

 Follow up and be consistent with your aftercare